Mira0507/singularity_demo_apple_silicon/README.md

 ```

 The `--cpus`, `--disk`, and `--memory` parameters are optional but helpful when building
-a new Singularity container, which can require varying amounts of temporary disk space.
+a new Singularity container or running a script, both of which can require varying amounts of
-The `--mount-writable` parameter is configured to enable read/write access when creating
+temporary disk space.
+The `--mount-writable` parameter is configured to enable
-a new Singularity container.
-Also, **this step is required only once for a new VM.
-You
+read/write access when creating a new Singularity container.
+Also, **this step is
-can directly execute this VM next time.**
+required only once for a new VM.
+You can directly execute this VM next time.**

 Note that Singularity is now [Apptainer](https://apptainer.org/).
 Visit the following
-resources to follow up on new changes.
+resources to learn about recent changes.

 - [Apptainer GitHub](https://github.com/apptainer/apptainer)
 - [Apptainer Documentation](https://apptainer.org/docs/user/main/index.html)